A Prototype for Compositional Probabilistic Infectious Disease Modelling

 This step function works with accumulate_scan to build the AR series by applying the autoregressive equation at each time step.
 The MA model has a similar structure with its own internal step function.
 The accumulate_scan pattern enables composable iteration steps, allowing complex processes like renewal models with susceptible depletion to be built by composing simple step operations.
 This design means we only need to write the single-step operation without worrying about the iteration process, making components more modular and reusable.

-The full ARIMA(2,1,1) model we defined in the DSL section can then be generated using the same approach, producing the following Turing.jl.
+The full ARIMA(2,1,1) model we defined in the DSL section can then be generated using the same approach, producing the following Turing.jl model:

 @model function EpiAwareBase.generate_latent(latent_model::DiffLatentModel, n)